-Namazu sat on a worn curule in a small, airless room.
-Maarika was standing in front of her, panicked, holding an ancient copper ankh in her right hand.
-She had hurriedly stuffed papyri, small statues, and incense into two amphorae leaning against the wall.
+Namazu sat on a worn curule in a small, stifling room.
+Maarika stood in front of her holding an ancient copper ankh in her right hand.
+She looked frantically from the altar to the curtain behind which was a hidden door.
+Moments before, she hurriedly stuffed papyri, small statues, and incense in amphorae leaning against the wall.
 On pain of death, this temple would close or be destroyed.
-The news had just reached them that the Serapeum at Alexandria was burned.
-Christian mobs were at this moment looting temples, burning sacred writings, and dragging devotees into the streets here at Rosetta.
-Two priests had thrown themselves into burning shrines.
+The Serapeum at Alexandria was burning.
+At this moment, Christian mobs were looting temples, burning sacred writings, and dragging devotees into the streets at Rosetta.
+Two priests threw themselves into burning shrines.

 “Bring me a stone,” Namazu told her.

-Her face shining with perspiration, she did as Namazu told her.
+Maarika’s face shining with perspiration, did as Namazu ordered.
 Walking quickly to the wall, pulling back a drape, she pointed to a heavy stone on the floor.
 Namazu rose quickly, and picked it up.
-She turned and walked back towards the shrine.
+She turned and walked back to the shrine.

-“No, please,” Maariaka pleaded as Namazu raised the stone above the holy statue of Auset with her infant son Heru, at her breast.
+“No, please,” Maariaka pleaded as Namazu raised the stone above the holy statue of Auset with her infant son Horus, at her breast.

 Namazu struck the cobra mounted on Auset’s forehead.
-The cobra broke into several pieces on the floor.
-Then, she brought the stone down on the head of Heru, dislodging the small cobra there.
+The carved snake broke into pieces on the floor.
+Then, she brought the stone down on the head of Horus, dislodging the small cobra there.
 “Give me your wrap,” she shouted.
 She took Maarika’s wrap and moved it around the Goddess’ head.
-With the same stone, she rubbed-down a spur remaining from Heru’s cobra, smoothing the surface.
-She reached into a small cloth purse, hanging from her belt and withdrew two small wooden crosses on strings.
+With the same stone, she rubbed-down a spur remaining on Horus’ forehead, smoothing it.
+She reached into a small cloth purse, hanging from her belt and withdrew two wooden crosses on strings.
 “Hang this around your neck!” she whispered loudly.

-Galil knew that Namazu would reward him with gold as she had done before.
-He took an amphora under each arm, and ran out the back entrance of the room.
+Galil knew Namazu would reward him with gold as she had done before.
+He took an amphora under each arm, and ran out the hidden door.
 Now, Namazu took Maarika’s hand, “On your knees,” she whispered.
 “They are coming.”
 They fell on their knees, facing the statue.

-Several moments later, they heard the heavy steps and breathing of men behind them as they faced the statue of Mother and Child.
+Several moments later, they heard heavy steps and breathing of men behind them as they faced the statue of Mother and Child.
 Namazu turned, facing them, being sure they saw the wooden cross around her neck.
 The man looked at the two kneeling women, then up at the statue.
 He gestured to the ones standing behind them; they turned and left.
-They heard a woman’s scream from out on the street.
-Men were shouting.
-They smelled fire.
+They heard a woman’s scream out on the street.

 Namazu reached her left arm around Maarika, pulling her close.
 She was shaking.
 Namazu whispered, “This is how it will be.”
 She kissed Maarika’s cheek, and continued, her lips touching her face.
 “Our beloved Goddess clothed in this religion; just as Auset and Hathor; she will absorb what is good, and retain her true nature.”
-She looked around behind them to assure that the men had gone.
-Turning back to her, she continued, “Buried deep within this new religion, our Goddess will be preserved.
-She will return; she will return.”
+She looked around behind them to assure the men had gone.
+Turning back, she continued, “Buried within this new religion, our Goddess will be preserved.
+She will return.

 FreakyPoet: "you made me laugh, made me cry, both are hard to do.
 I spent most of the night reading your story, captivated.
 This is why you get full stars from me.
 Thanks for the great story!"